-Using a CRM (customer relationship management) application may take some time, but it will be worth it in the long run.
+Using a CRM (customer relationship management) application may entail a bit of a learning curve, but it will be worth it in the long run.
 As shown in the article Why Photographers Need a CRM, the time you’ll save with a CRM will add hours to your workweek and increase productivity.
 Now, you just need to decide which one is best for you.
 Should it be geared to all small businesses or created explicitly for photographers?
 We’ve broken down a list of our favorites, including advantages, disadvantages, and price points.
 So let’s dive in and find the best CRM for photographers.

 Table of Contents